anony219/PReMM/README.md

 #### LLM Configuration

 Since PReMM is an LLM-based tool, you can choose the following LLMs and enter your own api key.
-You can also choose other LLMs by modifying the `Config/llm_config.json` In our work, we use Qwen2.5-72B as our LLM.
+You can also choose other LLMs by modifying the `Config/llm_config.json`, adding a new LLM to the `Config/llm_config.json` file.

+In our work, we use Qwen2.5-72B as our LLM.

 ```python